 EUGENE M. MCCARTHY, PHD Google+ Profile

-In many fruits, chloroplasts convert to chromoplasts as fruits ripen so that there is a change in color from green to red, orange, or yellow.
-On the other hand, when leaves turn in the fall, it is due to the loss of the green color of chlorophyll which reveals the reds, oranges, and yellows that were there all along.
+In many fruits, chloroplasts convert to chromoplasts as fruits ripen so that there is a change in color from green to red, orange or yellow (chloroplasts are plastids that engage in photosynthesis and therefore contain a high concentration of chlorophyll).
+On the other hand, when leaves turn in the fall, it is due to the loss of the green color of chlorophyll which reveals the reds, oranges and yellows that were there all along.

 These pigments play a role in determining which pollinators visit any given type of flower.
 White blooms attract beetles, violet and bluish ones, bees.
 Butterflies tend to go for yellows and oranges.
 An incidental affect of these color differences, then, must be that pollinators will carry an increased percentage of pollen between like types of plants since their attentions are narrowed to a subset with flowers in a particular color range.